MatsuiMiyako/RobloxDocs/content/checklist.md

 ---
 # Welcome!

 This is my public knowledge base for **Roblox Luau scripting**, created with Obsidian and published via Quartz.
-Test Test Test.
+This is what my outline on what I should be covering.

-## 🧱 Level 0 – Core Foundations (Absolute Beginner)
+## Level 0 – Core Foundations (Absolute Beginner)

 > Focus: Just getting the engine to work, learning the tools, understanding syntax.